LDAWG-a11y/a11yWebApp/src/guides/accessibility-testing-using-raspberry-pi-os.md

 ## Auditing a website

-Unlike with my laptop where I was struggling to use the laptop with LibreOffice to edit my audit document, LibreOffice Writer was working well.
+Unlike with my laptop, where I was struggling to use the laptop with LibreOffice to edit my audit document, LibreOffice Writer was working well.

 ## Auditing PDFs